devbnj/dltlite/README.md

 </pre>
 </code>

-dblight and its package dataKnox is &copy; Devb Inc. https://www.devb.com/.
-It is also distributed by Chainbelow Inc, a not-for profit organization.
-All Rights Reserved. dblight and dataknox is distributed under a limited GPL license.
+dblight, packaged and distributed also as dataKnox is &copy; Devb Inc. https://www.devb.com/.
+It is distributed by Chainbelow Inc, a not-for profit organization. dblight and dataknox is distributed under a limited GPL license.
 If you or a entity/corporation is using it for any commercial purposes, a commercial license applies.
-DataKnox is commercially marketed through Alontrus Group (USA).
-DataKnox is supported by eSynergy (India).
+DataKnox is commercially marketed through Alontrus Group (USA) and DataKnox is supported by eSynergy (India).